Disclaimer: This article has been updated with new data from April 2023.

 It’s during this time everyone wonders how to increase sales and get their brand out there in the spotlight.

 And this year it’ll be a more daunting task than ever before.

 BFCM 2023: Ecommerce Takes the Throne

 Everyone got used to Black Friday and Cyber Monday being the days where you can see dozens of videos of people fighting over a discounted TV.

-But last year brought an unexpected change.
+But previous years brought some changes.
 Almost the entire holiday shopping went online for the first time ever.

 The pandemic was a catalyst for something that was already in motion.
 The convenience of online shopping has been threatening retail stores for years.